GrubbyVc/Retort-Reloaded/README.md

 # Retort - A Reaction Plugin for Discourse

+Retort Reloaded just moves the retort-container above the post controls

 Retort allows you and your users to add slack-style reactions to your discourse posts.

 Check out a quick gif of it in action [here](http://recordit.co/7vHi2j74Rg.gif)!